-In your neighborhood and across the nation, different types of septic systems greatly differ in size and design due to several factors.
+Several factors cause different types of septic systems to greatly differ in size and design in your neighborhood and across the nation.

 These elements may be the number of people living in the home, the type of soil, the site’s slope, the size of the lot, the presence of sensitive water bodies nearby, the weather, or even local laws.

-The ten most popular types of septic systems are listed below.
-There are numerous additional septic system types, so the list is not all-inclusive.
+Below are the ten most popular types of septic systems.
+Numerous additional types exist, so the list is not all-inclusive.

 A homeowner or property owner will eventually have to decide which type of septic system to install, whether they are building a new home or are faced with the reality of having to replace an outdated septic system that has reached the end of its useful life.

-Contrary to popular belief, not all systems consist of a single underground tank into which everything flows until it is emptied or decomposed.
+Contrary to popular belief, not all systems have a single underground tank into which everything flows until it is emptied or decomposed.

 Here are the different types of septic systems.
 Please read on.